-It takes approximately 2 hours to drive from Olsztyn or 4 hours to get from Gdansk or Warsaw to Mazury lake district.
+It takes approximately 2 hours to drive from Olsztyn or 4 hours to get from Gdansk or Warsaw to the Mazury Lake District.

-The e-podroznik website has most up to date public transport connections from all major cities to Mazury.
+The e-podroznik website has the most up-to-date public transport connections from all major cities to Mazury.

 Best places to stay in Mazury

-Mazury have a lot of different accommodation options ranging from luxurious hotels to affordable B&B’s.
+Mazury has a lot of different accommodation options ranging from luxurious hotels to affordable B&Bs.